Logius-standaarden/OAuth-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 token_type
 Mandatory.
 The type for a JWT Bearer token is Bearer, as per [rfc6750] refresh_token
-Under this profile, refresh tokens are (currently) not supported and MUST NOT be used. expires_in
+Under this profile, refresh tokens are supported. expires_in
 Optional.
 Lifetime of the access token, in seconds. scope
 Optional.
 Scope(s) of the access (token) granted, multiple scopes are separated by whitespace.
 The scope MAY be omitted if it is identical to the scope requested.
-For best practices on token lifetime see section Token Lifetimes. /iGov-NL
+For best practices on token lifetime see section Token Lifetimes.

+/iGov-NL

 **reference to rationale: Detailed rationale 5**